 - A driver is triggered into a violent road-rage attack when somebody overtakes them on the wrong side.

 The reason for such reactions is that the energy associated with whatever is happening now is added to the energy of the undischarged instinct that has been waiting in the lizard brain for the opportunity to ensure our safety.
 That the current event is minor by comparison is of no consequence, since the lizard brain has no capacity for logical or rational thought.
-If the current trigger creates one gram of energy and the original event created one kilo of it, then one kilo and one gram is going to be vented; or to put it more succinctly, it’s rather like somebody trying kill his next-door neighbour because their TV was too loud.
+If the current trigger creates one gram of energy and the original event created one kilo of it, then one kilo and one gram is going to be vented; or to put it more succinctly, it’s rather like somebody trying to kill his next-door neighbour because their TV was too loud.